makrai/notes/cummis18-speech-health.md

   * recurrent sequence to sequence autoencoders to learn representations which take into account the temporal dynamics of time series data such as speech

-# Opportunities and challenges associated with advancing remote deep learning
+# 5 Opportunities and challenges for remote deep learning speech-based sensing
-speech-based sensing technologies

 * overfitting, A common reoccurring theme, not limited to deep learning
-  * small and imbalanced datasets often use in the challenges (cf. Table 1)
+* small and imbalanced datasets often used in the challenges (cf. Table 1)

 ## Inclusion of intelligent labelling paradigms